-Many of our students are consultants, environmental managers and educators, research and postgraduate students as well as volunteers and those looking to make a career change that are seeking flexible study combined with expert training.
+Many of our students are consultants, environmental managers, and educators, research and postgraduate students as well as volunteers, and those looking to make a career change that is seeking flexible study combined with expert training.
 The techniques covered are universal using international case studies and examples.

 Core Face-to-Face Module: Introduction to EST - students come to Oxford (1 week, September)